johnbywater/quantdsl/README.md

 Quant DSL
 =========

-INCOMPLETE, UNDER DEVELOPMENT  -- NB A new Python package quantdsl will be released in a few days, so if you happen to see this page and are interested, please come back in a few days :)
+INCOMPLETE, UNDER DEVELOPMENT  -- NB A [new Python package](https://pypi.python.org/pypi/quantdsl) will be released in a few days, so if you happen to see this page and are interested, please come back in a few days :)

 Quant DSL is a functional programming language, written in Python, that can generate and evaluate complex stochastic expressions of the value of derivative contracts.